muffin-rewards/lambda-ig-verifier/README.md

 ## Request
 The request `GET` has 4 mandatory query parameters:

-- `promoter_id` matches id of one of Muffin promoter
+- `promoter` matches id of one of Muffin promoter
 - `hub.verify_token` is a token that is set in the IG Dashboard when creating new webhook
 - `hub.mode` has to be equal to `subscribe`